digitoimistodude/jolliest-vagrant/README.md

 Tried  to make up distinctive name for this and noticed *server for multiple projects* anagrams to *scrump of jolliest perverter*.
 That's why this is the **jolliest vagrant** ever.

+To start this vagrant box, always run `vagrant up --provision`, with provision -hook to ensure all the stuff are loaded up properly.

 ## Recommendations

 1. Mac OS X or Linux